BSalita/BBO-Lin-Parser/README.md

 The project consists of a jupyter notebook (python) file.
 The notebook reads a glob of .lin files, wrangles their bidding announcements, creates bbo_bidding_sequences_table.py which is a table of bidding sequences and their rules.
 About 1M bidding sequences are produced.

+The curent status is proof-of-concept stage.
+Months of work are needed to curate data along with development of coverage and validation software.

 # Dependencies:
 - Python 3.8+
 - At least 64GB of memory.